SimonSchober/SimonSchober/README.md

 - 👯 I am looking to collabrate on AI

-- 👨‍💻 All of my projects are available at  [https://github.com/SimonSchober](https://github.com/SimonSchober)
+- 👨‍💻 All of my projects are available at this Platform

 - 💬 if there are problems you can add me on Discord with the Name: Unknown_Pug